 Whetstone said the code in question was actually "a temporary communication link between Safari browsers and Google's servers, so that we could ascertain whether Safari users were also signed into Google, and had opted for this type of personalization."

-The link was intended to be anonymous to separate the data collected from personally identifying information, she said.
+The link was intended to be anonymous to separate the collected from personally identifying information, she said.
 But Google didn't anticipate that the functionality would then open the door for other Google advertising cookies.